 The recognition process checks whether your professional qualifications are comparable to the German reference occupation.
 This is used to check equivalence.
 To do so, the responsible office will use your documents (e.g. on qualifications, exams, training content, etc.).
 Your professional experience also plays a role here.

 The recognition procedures are carried out by various bodies in Germany that are responsible for the recognition of professional qualifications.
 Which profession it concerns is decisive.
-You can find out which office is responsible for you in the .
-The recognition finder can be called up in several languages.
+You can find out which office is responsible for you in the Recognition finder which can be accessed in various languages.

 For an application for recognition (determination of equivalence) you do not need German citizenship and you do not need a place of residence in Germany.
 It is sufficient that you have a completed professional qualification from abroad and want to work in Germany.

-Tip: Since 2016, EU citizens have had the opportunity to have the professions of pharmacists, nurses, physiotherapists, mountain guides and real estate agents digitally recognised.
+Tip: Since 2016, EU citizens have had the opportunity to have the professions of pharmacist, nurse, general care nurse, physiotherapist, mountain guide and real estate agents digitally recognised.
 In the FAQs you can find out more about the European Professional Card.

 3. Recognition for non-regulated professions